-Simply put, the grantee is the recipient.
-You can be a grantee even without receiving a property deed.
-For example, a land contract features both a grantor and a grantee.
-The grantor is the owner and the grantee is the buyer who is acquiring an equitable interest, but not bare legal interest, in a property.
+A grantee is a legal term used in real estate that describes the person buying a property.
+You can also be a grantee without receiving a property deed.
+For instance, a land contract features both a grantor and a grantee.
+The grantor is the owner, and the grantee is the buyer who is acquiring an equitable interest (but not bare legal interest) in a property.

-Grant deed -- The grantee receives guarantees that the grantor has not sold the property to another party, and that he has disclosed all liens and restrictions on the title that he knows about
+With a grant deed, the grantee receives guarantees that the grantor has not sold the property to another party.
+They also are guaranteed that they have disclosed all liens and restrictions on the title that they know about.

 Chain of Title Searches

-This type of title searching occurs only if there have been no title transfers in recent years, say, if the property has been in a family for 50 years or more.
+This type of title searching occurs only if there have been no title transfers in recent years, such as if the property has been in a family for 50 years or more.
 Otherwise, most other transfers are captured digitally.